Raspberry Pi IoT: The Best Project to get started with IoT ! Pt 1

 - In Bitnami Wampstack, you’ll have to make the same edit in 3 files in the following locations:

-Note: your DocumentRoot directory, all your CGI scripts should be saved in this directory.
+Note: Your DocumentRoot directory, and all your CGI scripts should be saved in this directory.

 - Search for the line: ‘#Add Handler cgi-script .cgi’.
 Uncomment it and add a ‘.py’ in the end.